 - Get another 0% APR card.
 Another card, and another introductory period, can provide extra time.
 Be aware it’s not a permanent solution, and that you generally pay a 3% to 5% fee for a balance transfer.

 See related: How long does a balance transfer take?

 Look for an introductory period long enough for your debt payoff strategy.
 Consider cards with no annual fee, or with rewards and points that more than offset the cost of any fee.
 Here are a few options:

-- The Chase Freedom Unlimited also has a 15-month 0% introductory period (regular variable APR of 16.49% to 25.24%), and it offers a $150 bonus after you spend $500 in your first three months from account opening.
-You earn unlimited 1.5% cash back on all purchases.
+- The Chase Freedom Unlimited also has a 15-month 0% introductory period on new purchases (regular variable APR of 14.99% to 23.74%), and it offers a $200 bonus after you spend $500 in your first three months from account opening.
+You earn at least 1.5% cash back on all purchases.
 It has no annual fee.

 - For a longer introductory period on balance transfers, the Citi® Diamond Preferred® Card has a 18-month introductory period, subject to a 3% ($5 minimum) balance transfer fee.
 The introductory period for purchases is also 18 months from the date of account opening.
 This account has no annual fee, and interest rates after the introductory period range from 14.74% to 24.74% variable.